-Manamorphosis: 2018 Autumn Fashion Must Haves
+Manamorphosis: 2018 Autumn Wardrobe Essentials - Mandatory

 Suede Boots

 You’ll need new shoes for fall, something that will transition well into winter so that you can get extra mileage without sacrificing style or comfort.
 These Ezkrwxn Oxford Boots are exactly the versatile boot you’re looking for.
-It is designed with a generous toe box and instep for an exceptional fit.
+They’re designed with a generous toe box and instep for an exceptional fit.
 They come in four colors, all of which are perfect for fall: grey, green, brown and black.
-Now your biggest problem will be narrowing, which color is best for you.
+Now your biggest problem will be narrowing down the best color for you.

 Mixing and matching any of these items with your existing wardrobe will instantly transition your look, giving whatever you wear a crisp autumnal feel.
 Which items do you think will become staples of your autumn attire?
 Sound off in the comments.